 Another application of this plant is as an astringent because of its concentration in tannins.
 Tannins form complex with proteins and carbohydrates present in the skin and membranes, resecting tissue and producing an antidiarrheal and antiseptic effect.
 In external use, they are used to clean wounds and improve healing due to the action of tannins.

-INTERNAL USE OF GOLDENROD
+INTERNAL USE PREPARATIONS WITH GOLDENROD

 - Diuretic properties: Saponins, flavonoids, caffeic acid and chlorogenic acid in this plant have diuretic properties that stimulate urine production.
 These properties of goldenrod were described for the first time in the Middle Ages by Arnaldo de Villanueva (Arnau de Vilanova in his native language, Valencian).
 This man was a Spanish doctor of great importance.
 Among his patients there were priests and popes He called Goldenrod "a wonderful plant to cause urine to break kidney stones."
 At present, this remains its primary use.